Jay Foreman

-Jay Foreman (born 4 October 1984) is an English comedian, YouTuber, educator, and singer-songwriter.
+Jay Foreman (born 4 October 1984) is an English comedian, educator, documentarian, YouTuber, and singer-songwriter.

 Early life

 Foreman was born on 4 October 1984.
-He was raised in a Jewish household in Stanmore, London, with his brother and sister.
-His brother Darren is a beatboxer and musician going under the pseudonym Beardyman, who he sometimes collaborates onstage with.
+He was raised in a Jewish household in Stanmore, in the London Borough of Harrow, with his brother and sister.
+His brother Darren is a beatboxer and musician going under the pseudonym Beardyman, with whom he sometimes collaborates onstage.

 From 1996 to 2003, Foreman was educated at Queen Elizabeth's School, a state grammar school for boys in Barnet, north London, followed by the University of York, where he began performing comedy songs on acoustic guitar in 2005.